Lameur/SLNC-License/index.md

 Note: Contact information will be updated once the official website is available.
 Contribute
 We welcome suggestions to improve the LSNC!
-Open an issue or submit a pull request with your ideas.
+Open an issue or submit a pull request on GitHub.

 © 2025 Lameur